For more information please visit our website at www.ecoleholtcouture.com

 One of the differences between a fashion designer and a couturier is that a designer may not be able to turn their creation into workable realities on their own without the help of the pattern maker, or have sufficient knowledge of fabrics and their properties along with respective technical structuring methods and skills.
 These other experts may also advise the designer on occasion that what they have designed is not possible to achieve.

 Couturiers have the advantage of being insiders to all of this knowledge and experience.
 Of course, the training to become a couturier is therefore more intense and takes longer to master the skills.
+For example, being able to draft original patterns from a set of measurements and a working sketch is a valuable and uncommon skill today, but necessary for creator makers.

-Ecole Holt Couture is committed to preserving the art of couture sewing and design as being vital to understanding valuable traditional skills by connecting them with the present, and so creating a sustainable future.
+Ecole Holt Couture is committed to preserving the art of couture sewing and design as being vital to the understanding of valuable traditional skills by connecting them with the present, and so creating a sustainable future.

-Founder and Lead Instructor of Ecole Holt Couture –
+Founder of Ecole Holt Couture –

-Registrar and Instructor of Ecole Holt Couture –
+Instructor of Ecole Holt Couture –